Lz-Gustavo/raft-demo/README.md

 * **logger**

-	A logger process that acts as a non-Voter replica on the raft cluster, only logging committed commands to it's own log file using Journey¹.
+	A logger process that acts as a non-Voter replica on the raft cluster, only logging committed commands to it's own log file.

-	¹Journey: an optimized logging package for log-recovery, work in progress.

 * **diskstorage**